xrodriguezang/fuxpin-eureka-server/README.md

 # fuxpin-eureka-server

-Fuxpin ``Spring Cloud Netflix Eureka``
+Fuxpin ``Spring Netflix Eureka Server``

-Eureka Server that provides the Black box Modernization with a microservice layer.
+Eureka Server provides the Black box Modernization with a microservice layer.

 The properties are provided by Fuxpin Spring Cloud Config Server.

 # Homepage: